decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; What’s the difference between decentralized identity and IAM?
 </summary><br>
 In short, with Identity and Access Management, you're being managed by a go between.
 In decentralized identity **you get to decide**.
-Because your identifier is controlled by you, anchored to - and verifiable via a decentralized datastructure (like a blockchain) and your connected data is distributed available but hidden for the public.
+Because your identifier is controlled by you, anchored to - and verifiable via a decentralized datastructure (like a blockchain) and your connected data is distributed available but shielded off from the public.
 <br><br>

 Identity and Access Management tends to be associated with centralized